 Fourtree Lawyers have extensive experience defending clients on the Central Coast facing assault charges in Court.
 From minor Common Assaults to those resulting in serious injury.

 Your lawyer can explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.

-If a section 10 is not appropriate, our assault lawyers can help reduce any penalties, minimise any fines you may face and help you avoid or minimise a gaol term.
+If a Section 10 or a no-conviction Conditional Release Order is not appropriate, our assault lawyers can help reduce any penalties, minimise any fines you may face and help you avoid or minimise a gaol term.

 Contact our Central Coast Lawyers on 1300 529 444 as soon as possible.
 The earlier we can start building the strongest case possible, the higher your chance of getting the best outcome.